alankrantas/alankrantas/notes/investigations.md

 ## Who Owns Tibbo Technology Inc.?

-The IoT company, **Tibbo Technology Inc.**, has its headquarter in New Taipei City, Taiwan, and has factories in other locations in Taiwan.
+The IoT company, **Tibbo Technology Inc.**, has its headquarter in New Taipei City, Taiwan, and has factories in Taiwan as well, which "focuses on designing, manufacturing, and marketing programmable IoT modules, boards, and controllers for the Internet of Things (IoT)".

-However, the company (registered as 集博股份有限公司 locally) is controlled by one Dmitry Slepov from St. Petersburg, Managing Director and Co-Founder, who owns ~74% shares of the company.
+However, the company (registered as 集博股份有限公司 locally) is controlled by one **Dmitry Slepov** from St. Petersburg, Managing Director and Co-Founder, who owns ~74% shares of the company.

 Tibbo Technology Inc. has a closely related sister company named **Tibbo Systems** based in Tver, Russia (described as "two main members of the (Tibbo) group") that sells a IoT platform named AggreGate.
 Many high-level members of Tibbo Systems are Russians: